richpixel/SongPickerANE/README.md

 #API#

 SongPicker class methods

+- isNativeMediaPickerAvailable():Boolean
+	Returns true if there is a native media picker on this device.
+This may return false on some Android devices, like the Kindle.

 - pickSong():void
     Bring up the native media picker to allow a user to choose a song from his library.
     Triggers the SongPickerEvent.SONG_CHOSEN or SongPickerEvent.CANCELLED_SONG_PICKER when the picker is dismissed.